 Once you arrive in Hong Kong, everything is quite simple, and all starts with a call from the FREE phones at the airport located in the hall immediately after you pass through baggage customs.
 There is also a Visitors Center there if you would like to pick up some maps, local travel guides, etc. to read on your way to the apartment.
 If you need a local SIM card, there is a 7-11 in the middle section of the main arrival hall where they see all types of SIM cards, I usually prefer the PCCW brand as it is the largest local operator.

-If you're staying for more than a few days, consider buying an Octopus stored-value card, it is used at almost all convenience food places like 7/11, McD, etc. You won't need cash to carry most of the time, just an OCTOPUS card.
+Always consider buying an Octopus stored-value card, it is used at almost all convenience food places like 7/11, McD, etc. You won't need cash to carry most of the time, just an OCTOPUS card.
 Buy it at the MTR station.
 It is not only a travel card but it is also an NFC debit card.
 It can be used to pay for the MTR, buses, minibuses, trams and ferries and you can also buy things at 7-11 or Welcome grocery stores with them.
 The cards are available at service counters at any MTR station.
 The minimum price is HK$100 plus an HK$50 deposit (refundable when you leave Hong Kong, minus an HK$9 service charge).
 For travel, simply swipe the card on the unmissable yellow Octopus pad, and the fare is automatically deducted.
 Airport Express travel pass cards are HK$220 for a single Airport Express journey plus three days' unlimited travel on the MTR or pay HK$300 for two Airport Express trips plus three days' MTR travel.

 DO NOT RELY on FREE WIFI outside my Home.
 Hong Kong has quite a few Wifi Spots, of which SOME are free, but you still need an HK PHONE NUMBER to activate the free service.
 Get a SIM, your life will be easier.